 - A. Letters.
 Except as otherwise provided below, communications with the Court shall be by letter, no longer than three pages, filed on the Court's Electronic Case Filing System ("ECF").
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly-filed document). - B. Telephone Calls.
-For docketing, scheduling, and calendar matters, call Courtroom Deputy Leyni Disla at (212) 805-0183.
-Otherwise, telephone calls to Chambers are permitted only for urgent matters-most communications with Chambers should be conducted via letter.
-In urgent situations, call Chambers at (212) 805-6165. - C. Faxes.
+For questions that cannot be answered by reference to these Rules or the S.D.N.Y.
+Local Rules, or for docketing, scheduling, and calendar matters, counsel may contact the Courtroom Deputy.
+For situations requiring immediate attention from the Court, counsel should call Chambers directly, or if needed, the parties should email the Chambers inbox requesting the Court's contact information. - C. Faxes.
 Faxes to Chambers are not permitted. - D. Emails.
-Except as otherwise noted in these Rules (e.g., Rules 5.B.iii.d and 6.B), parties and counsel may not send emails to Chambers without prior permission. - E. Courtesy Copies.
+Except as otherwise noted in these Rules (e.g., Rules 1.B, 5.B.iii.d, and 6.B), parties and counsel may not send emails to Chambers without prior permission. - E. Courtesy Copies.
 Except as otherwise noted in these Rules (e.g., Rules 4.D and 6.E), parties should not send courtesy copies to Chambers. - F. Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance to 500 Pearl Street; it may not be brought directly to Chambers.
 Hand deliveries are continuously retrieved from the Worth Street entrance and then taken to Chambers.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, however, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately.